 - Giving your dog some extra fiber

-Both white and brown rice can be fed to your dog so long as either are properly prepared and boiled first.
-However, white rice can be problematic for dogs with diabetes, and does not have the same nutritional value.
+Both white and brown rice can be fed to your dog so long as either is properly prepared and boiled first.
+However, white rice can be problematic for dogs with diabetes and does not have the same nutritional value.

 As such, brown rice is the superior choice for dogs.